bahrus/trans-render/README.md

 }, 2000);
 ```

-In example 3b and 3c, we will see how we can write free form JavaScript to calculate our derivation, but for coming back to the tight constraints of JSON-serializable declarative derivation.
+In example 3b and 3c, we will see how we can write free form JavaScript to calculate our derivation, before coming back to the tight constraints of JSON-serializable declarative derivation.

 ## Example 3b Declarative, computed derivations